milchmolch/BIO634_NGS2_2016/README.md

-## BIO634 Next-Generation Sequencing 2 – Advanced Course: Transcriptomes, Variant Calling and Biological Interpretation
+## BIO634 Next-Generation Sequencing 2 – Transcriptomes, Variant Calling and Biological Interpretation

 ## May 23/24 2016